biostars/bootcamp-central/web/archives/2023/session2/contents.md

-# Introduction to UNIX/Linux
+# Cluster and Computational Resources
+## Accessing the Cluster via Portal
+## Accessing the Cluster via Terminal

+# Navigating Linux systems
 ## Why use UNIX/Linux?
-### What is the command line interface (CLI)?
 ## Basic Linux Commands
 ### Tips and Tricks
-## Installing Bioinformatics software
 ## Useful Linux commands for Everyday Bioinformatics

-# Connecting to Roar Collab
-# Installing Bioinformatics software on Roar Collab
+# Package management and software installation
-# Creating a conda environment
+## Creating a conda environment

-# Submitting a job and allocating resources
+# Requesting resources and submitting a job

+# Github - storing and sharing scripts with Git

 # Where to go for help